Leomendoza13/histopatho_chowder/docs/report.md

 ### Training Pipeline (First Topic)

-I then started to code in a notebook environment to get a better visual on what i was doing.
+I then started to code in a notebook environment to get a better visual on what I was doing.
-Here, I initialized Chowder, fitted the data, and trained the model using the trainer.
+I initialized Chowder, fitted the data, and use the trainer on the model.
 Aftewards, I realized the tensor predictions was filled with negative values.
-I  then applied a sigmoid function to the output data that I finally transformed into a csv file.
-This gave me a metric score of 0.7315, securing the third position on the historic challenge leaderboard with my first submission.
-The parameters used for this first result were the defaults one:
+I applied sigmoid to squash the output to get probabilities between 0 and 1 that I finally transformed into a csv file.
+This gave me a metric score of 0.7151, securing the third position on the historic challenge leaderboard with my first submission.
+The parameters used for this first result were the default ones:

 - Chowder Model parameters: